awsdocs/aws-doc-sdk-examples/gov2/kinesis/README.md

 ### Single actions

+Code excerpts that show you how to call individual service functions.

 - [Put data into a stream](PutRecord) (`PutRecord`)

 ## Run the examples

+### Prerequisites

+Prerequisites for running the examples for this service can be found in the [README](../README.md#Prerequisites) in the GoV2 folder.

+### Instructions

 Go to the directory where you want to run the sample, and do the following: